wp-plugins/custom-post-view-generator/readme.txt

 Added option to create views for post and pages.
 Added option to select fields from other sections (categories, tags, etc).
 Added option to create list views.

+= 0.2.1 =
+Fixed bug that caused and error on wp 3.3b2.

+= 0.2.2 =
+Fixed bug that caused post excerpt not showing.
+Added two new fieldtypes.
+Added support for the Advanced Custom Fields plugin.